 - Completion of the online application

-- Master Degree from an accredited university with a graduate GPA of at least 3.5 on a 4.0 scale
+- Master's degree from an accredited university with a graduate GPA of at least 3.0 on a 4.0 scale

-- Combined 5 years of credited teaching experience and/or administrative/leadership experience (mid-management or principal certification for those seeking superintendent certification); leadership experience should be starred if not obvious
+- Combined 5 years of credited teaching experience and/or administrative/leadership experience (mid-management or principal certification for those seeking Texas Superintendent Certification); leadership experience should be starred if not obvious

-- Letters of Reference (LOR) - 3 LOR are required from professional sources, to include:
+- Letters of Reference (LOR) - 3 LOR from professional sources that must include:

-- Official Transcripts - from accredited master degree conferring institution
+- Official transcripts from accredited master's degree-conferring institution

-- Resume or CV - should summarize educational and professional career.
-Applicant should be able to explain any gaps in service
+- Resume or CV that summarizes educational and professional career (Applicant should be able to explain any gaps in service)

-- Sample of Scholarly Writing - may be research from graduate school, published article, paper that demonstrates ability to conduct cited scholarly research in APA style
+- Sample of scholarly writing; may be research from graduate school, published article or paper that demonstrates ability to conduct cited scholarly research in APA style

-- For Superintendent Certification Only - Copy of Service Record and Social Security number
+- For Texas Superintendent Certification only - copy of service record and Social Security number

 - Evidence of English language fluency (if applicable)

-- Although no formal testing is required for entry, scores from recent (5 years or less) Graduate Record Exam (GRE) will be accepted and may be used if space is limited
+- Although no formal testing is required for entry, scores from recent (five years or less) Graduate Record Exam (GRE) will be accepted and may be used if space is limited

 NOTE: Only fully complete admissions packets will be forwarded to the EdD Review Committee.
 Applications with incomplete materials will be held until all materials are received.

-Tuition for the Fall 2017 EdD cohort is $775 per credit hour.
-This will be a fixed rate for the three year duration of the program.
+Tuition for the Fall 2020 EdD cohort is $760 per credit hour.
+This will be a fixed rate for the three-year duration of the program.
 In addition, there will be an approximate fee of $1,800 to cover the costs of field supervision and the dissertation process.